 For undergraduate students, the College maintains a Student Employment Website (SEW) which lists jobs available each semester at the College.
 All students may apply for these jobs.

-Students are hired on a competitive basis and a student employee can expect to make approximately $1000 a semester.
-These jobs help students earn money to meet College expenses.
+Students are hired on a competitive basis and a student employee can expect to make approximately $1,000 a semester.
 The College cannot guarantee any student a job, but most students wanting a job do eventually get hired within their first two semesters at the College.
 Students can gain valuable work experience through the College's student employment program.

 Christendom College is a participant in the Yellow Ribbon GI Education Enhancement Program a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
 This program allows private Colleges to voluntarily enter into an agreement with the Department of Veterans Affairs to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
 The institution can contribute up to 50% of the expense above that rate and VA will match the same amount as the institution.
 This does make Christendom very affordable for veterans and their dependents under the 9/11 2008 Veteran's Act.
 If you are Veteran under the Post 9/11 Veterans Act please check at the Department of Veterans Affairs at www.va.gov for more information about how this program can benefit you or your dependents.